Banzneri/SolitaExercise/README.md

 ### Data
 All data endpoints have optional `page` and `sensor` query parameters.
 If sensor is omitted, data from all sensors is returned.
-If page is omitted, page defaults to 1.
+If page is omitted, all data is returned.

 | Resource | Endpoint                             | Method | Description                 |
 |----------|--------------------------------------|--------|-----------------------------|